The Untamed (2016 film): Plot

 Veronica brings Alejandra to the farm, where the couple tell her about how the alien arrived when something from the sky made a crater in a field near the farm.
 In the crater, animals of all sorts are wildly copulating.
 Alejandra is drugged by the couple and escorted into the barn, where the alien pleasures her.
 She continues to visit the barn, even sometimes bringing her kids along when she can't find anyone to watch them for her; they play outside while she has sex with the creature in the room.
 The elderly couple become increasingly concerned by the creature's capacity for violence.
 Veronica attempts to form a sexual relationship with a man, but he cannot satisfy her as the creature did.

 Ángel's wealthy parents use their influence to have their son released from jail, posting bail by selling his house.
 They berate him for embarrassing them so badly, and insist he leave town and never return.
 Instead, he visits Alejandra in hopes of reuniting his family.
-She tells him that she now knows he didn't hurt Fabian, but he hits her when she says that they are done.
+She tells him that she now knows he didn't hurt Fabián, but he hits her when she says that they are done.
 When he tries to pull a gun on her, he accidentally shoots himself in the leg.
 Alejandra helps him into her truck, but drives into the countryside.
-She drags a semi-conscious Ángel into the barn, where she finds Veronica dead.
-As Alejandra leaves, the creature lowers itself from the ceiling towards Ángel.
+She drags Ángel, who is semi-conscious, into the barn, where she finds Veronica dead.
+As Alejandra leaves, the creature lowers itself from the ceiling, towards Ángel.

-Later, the older man and Alejandra dump the bodies of Veronica and Ángel into a pit, where Alejandra comments on how rapidly the dead bodies are piling up in the pit.
+Later, the older man and Alejandra dump the bodies of Veronica and Ángel into a pit, where Alejandra comments on how rapidly the dead bodies are piling up.